 You can buy propane gas cylinders from BOC.

-How To Install Flat Roof Felting Systems Guide
+How To Install a Flat Roof Felting System Guide

 Step 1: Learn What a 3 Layer Felt Roof is

-Traditionally roofing felt has been manufactured from modified bitumen, which has been mixed with fibreglass or polyester.
-These days we are seeing more being mixed with polyester, as this material is very difficult to tear.
-Therefore, such a material is able to deal with flat roof movement.
-In general, hot roofing felt is reliable with a life span between 15 to 25 years.
-You will notice that the top layer (known as the cap sheet) has minerals/chipping imbedded.
-This helps to reflect the heat from the sun, helping to prevent the felt from becoming too brittle over time.
+Traditionally, roofing felt has been made from modified bitumen mixed with fibreglass or polyester.
+Nowadays, more felting systems are being made with polyester, as it is incredibly tear-resistant and able to handle flat roof movement.
+Typically, hot roofing felt has a lifespan of 15 to 25 years and the top layer, known as the cap sheet, has minerals or chipping embedded in it to reflect heat from the sun.
+This feature helps prevent the felt from becoming too brittle over time.

 Deck: This is a flat plywood base which is usually 25mm thick.
 It is always best to by an external grade such as marine plywood.

 Arris rails: These are two triangular pieces of wood which help channel the rain water down the flat slope.

 Drip former: This is located at the lowest end of the flat deck.
 It helps to ensure water drips into the guttering.

 Upstands: Attached to the outer side of an Arris rail (if there is no building joining).
 Upstands improve the appearance of the roof.
 It also provides a surface for the felt to be torched on to.